Why you still need a lawyer for a Simple divorce:

 You need a lawyer for a Simple Divorce to help you with the disclosures you are making to the court

 Can both spouses share the same lawyer?
-Do I need my own lawyer for a Simple Divorce?
+Do I need my lawyer for a Simple Divorce?

-Unfortunately, even if you and your soon to be ex spouse are getting along and agree on all the particulars of the divorce, you are not able to share a lawyer for a Simple Divorce.
-This is because lawyers are ethically bound to advocate zealously for their own client.
+Unfortunately, even if you and your soon to be ex-spouse are getting along and agree on all the particulars of the divorce, you are not able to share a lawyer for a Simple Divorce.
+This is because lawyers are ethically bound to advocate zealously for their clients.
 They can’t do this if they are representing both sides in the same matter.

 Divorce Attorney for your Simple Divorce – Fort Myers, Florida